A House of Dynamite director Kathryn Bigelow reacts to Pentagon ‘inaccuracy’ claims

 After the film landed on Netflix last week, it was reported that the Pentagon had sent out an internal memo, warning officials about its depiction of the U.S.’s nuclear missile defense system.

-In the film, which tracks the 18 minutes that follow a nuclear missile being launched at the U.S., it is suggested that current missile defenses have only a 50 percent chance of intercepting a missile despite their $50 billion price tag.
+In the film, which tracks the 18 minutes that follow a nuclear missile being launched at the U.S., it is suggested that current missile defenses only have a 50 percent chance of intercepting a missile despite their $50bn price tag.

 In its memo, the Missile Defense Agency (MDA) claims its interceptors “have displayed a 100 percent accuracy rate in testing for more than a decade.”